k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 newtype FrenchPhoneNumber = FrenchPhoneNumber PhoneNumber
 ```

-Nevertheless, in general `Tagged t a` is more lightweight than the `newtype`
+Nevertheless, `Tagged t a` is at times more convenient to use than the `newtype`
-solution, and it can be used generically for `t`s that may not be known at
+solution, and it can be used generically for `t`s that may not be yet known at
 compile time.

 Putting together our new knowledge of `Tagged`, `Symbol` and we learned about